verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ## <a id="package-access"></a> Improvements in package access

-Verdaccio@4 improves the package management by additing access layer for publish & unpublish.
-Now you can have restrictions to some of users for publish and unpiblish flow.
+Verdaccio@4 improves the package management by adding access layer for publish & unpublish.
+Now you can have restrictions to some of users for publish and unpublish flow.
 [Find out more](https://verdaccio.org/docs/en/packages )

 ## <a id="disable-gravatar"></a> Disable Gravatar
 Verdaccio uses [Gravatar](https://en.gravatar.com) to show author, contributors and maintainers images.
 Now, gravatar support can be disabled from verdaccio `config.yaml`.